-Red Sea Global: district cooling plant with zero water consumption
+Red Sea Project: district cooling plant with zero water consumption

 The Red Sea Development, often referred to as the "Saudi Maldives," is a luxury tourism project underway on a group of islands along the Red Sea Coast of Saudi Arabia.
 It is renowned for its pristine, turquoise-colored seawater and is home to several hotels featuring water villas.
 The resort boasts incredible marine life, including coral reefs and diverse fish species, making it a haven for diving enthusiasts.